Marc MacSharry: Seanad Éireann (2002–2016)

-Following his election to the Seanad in 2002, he was appointed Seanad Spokesperson on Communications, Marine and Natural Resources.
-He was re-elected in 2007 and was appointed Seanad Spokesperson on Finance.
+Following his election to the Seanad in 2002, he was appointed Seanad spokesperson on Communications, Marine and Natural Resources.
+He was re-elected in 2007 and was appointed Seanad spokesperson on Finance.

-On 31 January 2011, prior to that year's general election, MacSharry was appointed to the Fianna Fáil frontbench by the new party leader Micheál Martin, as Spokesperson on Tourism and Arts.
+On 31 January 2011, prior to that year's general election, MacSharry was appointed to the Fianna Fáil frontbench by the new party leader Micheál Martin, as spokesperson on Tourism and Arts.
 MacSharry was a candidate at the 2011 general election in the Sligo–North Leitrim constituency, but was not elected.
-He was re-elected to the Seanad in April 2011 and was appointed Fianna Fáil Seanad Spokesperson on Health.
+He was re-elected to the Seanad in April 2011 and was appointed Fianna Fáil Seanad spokesperson on Health.

-Following the financial crisis of 2007–2008 and the consequent mortgage arrears crisis which ensued in Ireland, MacSharry co-founded the prevention of family home repossessions group, advocating for the protection of the family home.
+Following the 2008 financial crisis and the consequent mortgage arrears crisis which ensued in Ireland, MacSharry co-founded the prevention of family home repossessions group, advocating for the protection of the family home.

-MacSharry introduced the Family Home Bill, 2011 in July to Seanad Eireann which would effectively have prevented the granting of an order for the repossession of a primary family residence except in very exceptional circumstances where borrowers were in difficulty due exclusively to willful neglect.
+MacSharry introduced the Family Home Bill 2011 in July 2011 in the Seanad, which would effectively have prevented the granting of an order for the repossession of a primary family residence except in very exceptional circumstances where borrowers were in difficulty due exclusively to willful neglect.
 The bill was narrowly defeated in the Seanad.

-In 2012, collaborating with then Seanad colleague and professor of Oncology at St Vincent's Hospital in Dublin, John Crown, MacSharry introduced the Access to Cancer Treatment Bill to Seanad Eireann which sought to simplify the approval process to ensure early access for patients to avail of expensive breakthrough cancer drugs.
+In 2012, collaborating with Seanad colleague and professor of oncology at St Vincent's Hospital in Dublin, John Crown, MacSharry introduced the Access to Cancer Treatment Bill to the Seanad which sought to simplify the approval process to ensure early access for patients to avail of expensive breakthrough cancer drugs.
 The bill was defeated by one vote.

-MacSharry authored a Fianna Fail policy paper in February 2013 entitled, Actions Speak Louder than Words, which promoted the case for and approach to be taken for a reduction in loss of life through suicide by 30 percent.
+MacSharry authored a Fianna Fáil policy paper in February 2013 entitled, Actions Speak Louder than Words, which promoted the case for and approach to be taken for a reduction in loss of life through suicide by 30 percent.
 To progress proposals to increase funding for suicide prevention and mental health measures, he introduced the Suicide Prevention and Mental Health Fund Bill in 2014 to the Seanad which was defeated.